 Taxes and Assessment

 Notice is hereby given that the Assessment Roll of the said Cardston County made under the provisions of the Municipal Government Act, has been prepared and is now open for inspection.
-Under the Act, anyone wishing to appeal their assessment has sixty (60) days from the date of mailing (May 24, 2023).
+Under the Act, anyone wishing to appeal their assessment has sixty (60) days from date of mailing (May 27, 2024)

 Murray Millward,